Analysis | Trump has thrown coronavirus relief into doubt. Here’s what could happen next.

 Trump’s main gripe Tuesday was that he wants stimulus checks to more than triple, from the $600 in the bill now for most Americans to $2,000.
 Democrats are down for that, even though amending the legislation this late in the game is going to be difficult if not impossible.
 House Speaker Nancy Pelosi (D-Calif.) is putting together a plan to get her chamber to approve $2,000 stimulus checks on Thursday.
 But since most lawmakers are gone for the Christmas holiday, she’s setting up the vote in such a way that if one Republican stays in Washington and objects, the $2,000 proposal will fail.

 Given that, Pelosi’s attempt to capitalize on Trump’s curveball seems more political than substantial.
-Still, if Trump really wants to double down on this, he could by supporting Democrats’ vote.
+Still, if Trump really wants to double down, he could by supporting Democrats’ vote.
 It would force Republicans who don’t approve of such expensive checks to directly contradict the president, which they are loath to do.
 Senate Republicans would all have to agree to the $2,000 stimulus checks, which is far-fetched given many of them already think the $900 billion bill they approved is too expensive.

 If Trump sides with Democrats and Republicans object, we have a standoff.
-The ball would be in Trump’s court to convince the rest of his party to go along with him — something he’s succeeded wildly at when it comes to, say, contesting his election loss.
+The ball would be in Trump’s court to persuade the rest of his party to go along with him — something he’s succeeded wildly at when it comes to, say, contesting his election loss.
 But he’s struggled to do this on legislation.

 3. Trump vetoes the coronavirus relief bill